Tyrrrz/DotnetRuntimeBootstrapper/Readme.md

 #### Build task logs

-If the build process does not seem to produce the bootstrapper correctly, you may be able to get more information by running the command with higher verbosity.
+If the build process does not seem to generate the bootstrapper correctly, you may be able to get more information by running the command with higher verbosity.
-For example, running `dotnet publish --verbosity normal` on `DotnetRuntimeBootstrapper.Demo.Gui` project should produce the following section in the output:
+For example, running `dotnet publish --verbosity normal` should produce output that includes the following section:

 ```txt
 CreateBootstrapperAfterPublish: